 Whenever your financial or personal situation changes, you need to update your income tax withholding allowances.
 If you start a new job, get married (or divorced), have a baby, or your household income changes for any reason, the amount you owe for taxes will also change.
 Forgetting to adjust your income tax withholdings means you could end up owing money to the IRS when you’re not expecting to.

 Rather than asking individuals to pay all their taxes at one time, the U.S. has a pay-as-you-go tax system.
 This means that anyone earning income must pay taxes throughout the year.
 When you start a new job, you fill out a Form W-4 that tells your employer how much income should come out of each paycheck for federal income tax.

 What is an allowance?

 An allowance reduces the amount of money that is held out of your paycheck for income taxes.
-For example, you are entitled to one allowance for yourself and one for a spouse if you have one.
+For example, you are entitled to one allowance for yourself and one for a spouse if you are married.
 The more allowances you claim, the more money you will take home.
 Fewer allowances mean less take-home pay.